omercankoc/AndroidSQLite/README.md

 ## Sample of using SQLite with Android

 This repository includes android and sqlite project sample.
-Let's create a database first.
-Let's examine the 4 basic operations later.
+First, let's create a database and examine the 4 basic operations later.

 If not, create a table and name it 'language':
 ```kotlin